Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 Now, for each $y_n$, let us consider the point $x_n$ provided by Lemma \ref{lem:TararinOrder}.
-Then $\preceq'_{n}$ coincides with $\preceq$ in restriction to the maximal proper convex subgroup $G^1$ of $G$.
-Moreover, as $x_n$ lies between $f_G^{-2}(y_n)$ and $f_G^{2}(y_n)$, it has the same limit point as $y_n$, hence it converges to an endpoint of $I_G$ from outside.
+Then $\preceq_{n}$ coincides with $\preceq$ in restriction to the maximal proper convex subgroup $G^1$ of $G$.
+Moreover, as $x_n$ lies between $f_G^{-2}(y_n)$ and $f_G^{2}(y_n)$, it converges to the same point as $y_n$; in particular, it converges to an endpoint of $I_G$ from outside.
 Furthermore, (\ref{eq aproximando f_G}) obviously holds for $x_n$ instead of $y_n$.
-This implies that $\preceq'_n$ coincides with $\preceq$ over the whole of $G$, as desired. $ \square$
+This implies that $\preceq_n$ coincides with $\preceq$ over the whole of $G$, as desired. $ \square$

-To close this section, let us mention that it is unclear what is the most general framework in which Theorem \ref{teo solvable} still holds.
+To close this section, let us mention that it is unclear what is the most general framework for which Theorem \ref{teo solvable} still holds.
 This naturally yields to the next

 \vsp

 \begin{question} Is the space of left-orders of a countable amenable group either finite or a Cantor set~?
 What about groups without free subgroups in two generators~? \end{question}

 \vsp